|Nutritional Guidelines (per serving)|

 Once the cornstarch is dissolved, heat the milk over medium heat just until it is starting to simmer around the edges of the pan.

 Remove the pan from the heat.
-Add the chocolate squares immediately and begin stirring until the chocolate is completely melted.
+Add the chocolate immediately, and begin stirring until the chocolate is completely melted.
 If the milk cools off too fast, place the pan back on the stove over low heat to melt the chocolate.

 Once the chocolate has been fully incorporated, place the pan back on the stove over medium-low heat, stirring slowly but constantly.